 |17.||Fujifilm X-Pro1||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 It is notable that the X-Pro2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the SL1 does not provide wifi capability.

 Studio photographers will appreciate that the Fujifilm X-Pro2 (unlike the SL1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the SL1 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SL1 was succeeded by the Canon SL2.
+Both the SL1 and the X-Pro2 have been discontinued, but can regularly be found used on ebay.
+The SL1 was replaced by the Canon SL2, while the X-Pro2 was followed by the Fujifilm X-Pro3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.